top of page

 Myofascial Release

-A manual therapy technique used to alleviate muscle tension and pain by manipulating the fascia, the connective tissue that surrounds and supports muscles throughout the body.
+This manual therapy relieves muscle tension and pain by manipulating fascia, the connective tissue supporting muscles.

 Practicing Yoga